deathstar/QServ2020/readme.md

 library not found -lenet: run these commands: cd enet; rm CMakeCache.txt; rm cmake_install.cmake; rm CMakeFiles; cmake .; make, you should be able to compile enet on your system to create the required libenet.a file.
 If there is an issue using the provided enet file, please try to compile your own (you may also have to remove the existing

-Can't see player city/state/country msg: try using geoIP geolocation instead of Curl.
-To do this, rename the text file in the qserv2020 root directory something other than "usecurl.txt."
-Make sure the file permissions are set to allow QServ access to the curl folder and its contents, along with the entire config folder and usecurl.txt (if you're using curl).
+Can't see player city/state/country msg: try using geoIP geolocation instead of HTTP.
+To do this, rename the text file in the config directory something other than "use_http_geo.cfg" Make sure the file permissions are set to allow QServ access to the config file, along with the entire config folder.
 You can just use "chmod -R 777 qserv2020" from the command line.
-Please note that with curl geolocation, the #whois and #stats commands will not show player locations.

 flagruns not storing: You can just use "chmod -R 777 qserv2020" from the command line to give QServ access to its files.